Annie John

 Annie John, a novel written by Jamaica Kincaid in 1985, details the growth of a girl in Antigua, an island in the Caribbean.
-It covers issues as diverse as mother-daughter relationships, lesbianism, racism, clinical depression, poverty, education, and the struggle between medicine based on "scientific fact" and that based on "native superstitious know-how".
+It covers issues as diverse as mother-daughter relationships, same-sex attraction, racism, clinical depression, poverty, education, and the struggle between medicine based on "scientific fact" and that based on "native superstitious know-how".

 Plot summary

-Annie John, the protagonist of the book, starts out as a young girl who worships her mother.
-She follows her everywhere, and is shocked and hurt when she learns that she must someday live in a different house from her mother.
+Annie John, the book's protagonist, starts as a young girl who worships her mother.
+She follows her everywhere and is shocked and hurt when she learns that she must someday live in a different house from her mother.
 While her mother tries to teach her to become a lady, Annie is sent to a new school where she must prove herself intellectually and make new friends.
-She then falls in love with a girl by the name of Gwen.
+She then falls in love with a girl named Gwen.
 She promises Gwen that she will always love her.
-However, Annie later finds herself admiring and adoring a girl that she called the "Red Girl".
+However, Annie later admires a girl she calls the "Red Girl."
 She admires this girl in all aspects of her life.
-To Annie this girl is the meaning of freedom because she does not have to do any daily hygienic routines like the other girls.
+This girl means freedom to Annie because she does not have to follow any daily hygienic routines like the other girls.

 Annie John is then moved to a higher class because of her intelligence.
-For this reason, Annie is drawn away from her best friend Gwen, while alienating herself from her mother and the other adults in her life.
-It later becomes clear that she also suffers from some kind of mental depression, which distances her from both her family and her friends.
-The book ends with her physically distancing herself away from all that she knows and loves by leaving home for nursing school in England.
+For this reason, Annie is drawn away from her best friend, Gwen, while alienating herself from her mother and the other adults.
+It later becomes clear that she also suffers from some mental depression, which distances her from both her family and her friends.
+The book ends with her physically distancing herself from all she knows and loves by leaving home for nursing school in England.